a blue moonTraditional Witchcraft at Blue Moon Manor

 Today

 Saturnalia is a time of rest, feasting, and enjoyment.
 You can get a tree on the 17th and decorate it.
-Small gifts are exchanged, little symbolic ones such as chocolate coins.
-Make a point of doing things a little differently, such as driving a different way to work for the week.
-Treat each night as something special with especially good food, special treats, wear your best cloths, do things you enjoy.
+Small gifts can be exchanged.
+Treat each night as something special with good food, good drink, special treats, wear your best informal clothes, and do things you enjoy.

 Moon through the trees.